What is Covered on Auto insurance in Michigan?

 Standard collision pays for damages to your auto regardless of fault; you will be responsible for paying a deductible if you are a fault.

-Broad form collision pays for damages to your auto regardless of fault; You will owe the deductible if you are found to be more than 50% at fault.
+Broad form collision pays for damages to your auto regardless of fault; You will owe the deductible if you are more than 50% at fault.

 Limited Collision pays only if you are less than 50% at fault.
-Nothing is paid if you are more than 50% at fault.
+This coverage will not pay out if you are more than 50% at fault.

 This coverage provides protection for damage not resulting from a collision.
 Examples are theft, glass damage, fire, flood, vandalism, explosion, hail, and contact with birds or animals.